FREE 5-Ingredient Recipe EBook

 Add balsamic vinegar, Italian seasoning, 2 tablespoons (30 mL) olive oil, and 1/2 teaspoon sea salt to the blender.
 Blend until smooth.
 Set aside.

-Heat the remaining 1 tablespoon (15 mL) olive oil in a large saute pan over medium heat.
+Heat the remaining 1 tablespoon (15 mL) olive oil in a large skillet over medium heat.
 Add the chopped onions and saute for about 10 minutes, until browned.

-Add the minced garlic and saute for about a minute, until fragrant.
+Add the minced garlic and saute for about 1 minute, until fragrant.

 Add the ground beef.
 Season with sea salt and black pepper.
 Increase heat to medium-high.
 Cook for about 10 minutes, breaking apart with a spatula, until browned and cooked through.

-Add the cauliflower rice and tomato pulp mixture, including liquid.
+Add the raw cauliflower rice (or cooked regular rice) and tomato pulp mixture, including liquid.
 It will be very liquid, almost like soup.
 Increase heat to high to bring to a simmer.
 Simmer, stirring occasionally, for about 10 minutes, until the liquid reduces and you end up with beef and cauliflower rice in tomato sauce.
 The cauliflower rice should be soft.
 Adjust sea salt and pepper to taste.

 Pat the insides of the tomatoes with paper towels to get rid of extra moisture.
 Stuff the beef/cauliflower mixture into the empty tomatoes in the baking dish.
 Place the tomato "lids" on top.